stmorse/stmorse.github.io/_posts/2022-12-20-point-process-sim-2.md

 ts_thin = ts[ix].copy()
 ```

 Note we're keeping track of accepted (`rs_thin`, `ts_thin`) samples separately for visualization purposes.
-Viz gets a bit tricky on this one, have to remember your trig:
+Need to be careful with the transformations in this viz, little bit of trig:

 ```python
 # prep data to draw the rate function